olmallet81/URT/README.md

 NB: if you decide to link to Intel MKL or OpenBLAS, please use their sequential and not parallel version.
 Intel MKL has the two versions already by default, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.

 # Compilation
 URT is not header only to provide a direct way to be exported as a shared library to Rcpp to be exposed to R and to Cython to be exposed to Python.
 Build the shared library using the provided makefile located in ./URT/build.
-The makefile has been written for Linux and GNU/gcc, it can be easily adapted to run under Windows/OSX and with another compiler, adapt this makefile to your own requirements.
+The makefile has been written for Linux and GNU/gcc, it can be easily adapted to run under Windows or OSX and with another compiler, adapt this makefile to your own requirements.

-The three C++ linear algebra librairies now use vectorization, it will be enabled for all of them when compiling with -march=native flag.
+The three C++ linear algebra librairies use vectorization, it will be enabled for all of them when compiling with -march=native flag.

 To build the shared library, the user can set the following variables:
 - USE_OPENMP = 1 to activate parallelism in URT